schlepfilter/frp/doc/api.md

 ;=> (#[tuple #[time 0] 0])
 ```

-`event` with no argument is `mempty` in the denotational semantics.
+`event` with no arguments is `mempty` in the denotational semantics.

 `event` with one argument is `pure` in the denotational semantics.

 ## frp.core/defe
-`defe` creates events with no occurrences and binds the events to the argument symbols.
+`defe` creates events with no occurrences and binds the events to the symbols of the arguments.

 ```clojure
 (require '[frp.core :as frp])